lalagarali/portfolio/README.md

 	ORDER BY freq DESC
 	FETCH FIRST 1 ROW ONLY;

+**Dispersion Measures**: These measure how spread out the data is.

+	For example, a bank wants to analyze how account balances vary across customers.

+**Range**: Range is the difference between the maximum and minimum values in a dataset, showing the overall spread.

+For example, Shows difference between highest and lowest balance and Helps detect large gaps (e.g. VIP vs low-balance users).
+	SELECT
+    MAX(balance) AS max_balance,
+    MIN(balance) AS min_balance,
+    MAX(balance) - MIN(balance) AS balance_range
+	FROM accounts;

 **Quartiles**:

 Quartiles are used to divide a dataset into four equal parts, helping to understand data distribution and identify variability and outliers.

 	SELECT